lexaguskov/todo/README.md

 - TODO: I as a user can add sub-descriptions of tasks in Markdown and view them as rich text while I'm not editing the descriptions.

-- DONE: I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.

-- DONE: I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.

 - TODO: In addition to regular to-do tasks, I as a user can add “special” typed to-do items, that will have custom style and some required fields:
   - ”work-task”, which has a required field “deadline” - which is a date